Kelly bag: Design

-Kelly bags are designed in one of Hermès' twenty-three French factories located throughout the French territory.
+Kelly bags are designed in one of Hermès' 23 French ateliers located throughout the country.
 For example, there is one in Héricourt in Haute-Saône and another in Louviers in Normandy which, like all the other sites, employ around 250 people.
 The Kelly takes around 18 to 20 hours to make and is almost entirely handmade by a single craftsman.
-Each bag is signed at the end of the process, making it possible to identify the bag and determine the date of creation.
-Hermès leather craftsmen are trained for an average of eighteen months, with the Kelly bag being the main focus, as this model concentrates the majority of the know-how required to work in Hermès' workshops.
+Each bag is stamped at the end of the process, making it possible to identify the bag, the artisan and determine the date of creation.
+Hermès leather craftsmen are trained for an average of 18 months, with the Kelly bag being the main focus, as this model concentrates the majority of the know-how required to work in Hermès' workshops.

 Available in seven different sizes, from 15 to 50 cm, the Kelly bag features a trapezoid shape and a cut-out flap.
-It is available in around twenty materials, including ostrich or crocodile leather and around fifty colors.
-This bag is defined as "simple and impeccably made", with its linen thread stitching, characteristic two-leather strap closure and small padlock.
-Its bottom is made up of three layers of leather and protected by four large nails that raise it up so that it doesn't get damaged when it hits the ground.
+It is available in around 20 materials, including ostrich or crocodile leather and around 50 colors.
+This bag is defined as "simple and impeccably made", with its linen thread saddle stitching, characteristic two-leather strap closure, and small padlock.
+Its bottom is made up of three layers of leather and protected by four large clous that raise it up so that it doesn't get damaged when it touches the ground.